lucaslorentz/caddy-docker-proxy/README.md

 Generates:
 ```
 service.example.com {
-	proxy / servicename
+	reverse_proxy / servicename
 }
 ```

-You can customize the automatic generated proxy with the following special labels:
+You can customize the automatic generated reverse proxy with the following special labels:

 | Label | Example | Description | Required |
 | - | - | - | - |